-From Australia, the cheapest fares to San José from Sydney are via Los Angeles and Mexico City with Delta–Aeromexico (from Aus$1950 in high season).
-American Airlines’ fares to San José via LA are higher (Aus$2500).
-Fares from all eastern Australian cities are generally the same; fares from Perth and Darwin are about Aus$200 more.
+From Australia, the cheapest fares to San José from Sydney tend to be via Los Angeles with Delta.
+American Airlines’ fares to San José via LA are usually slightly higher.
+Fares from all eastern Australian cities are generally the same; fares from Perth and Darwin are a little more.

-From South Africa, the least convoluted route to San José is with Delta from Johannesburg via Atlanta (ZAR12,800); you can fly from Cape Town to Jo’burg and then on to Atlanta and San José for ZAR15,700.
+From South Africa, the least convoluted route to San José is with Delta from Johannesburg via Atlanta.

 Overland to Costa Rica

 Costa Rica’s international bus company, Tica Bus runs a good overland bus service between Mexico (Tapachula), Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica and south onto Panamá.
 The service is very popular, and you’ll need to reserve your tickets up to a month in advance in the high season (up to three months in Dec).